Kushal20092003/-Survival-Prediction-on-the-Titanic-A-Comparative-Analysis-Using-Machine-Learning-Models-in-R-/README.md

 ## Conclusion and Summary

-This project used R to build and compare three classification models—Logistic Regression, KNN, and Decision Tree—to predict Titanic passenger survival.
+This project used R to build and compare three classification models—Logistic Regression, KNN, and Decision Tree to predict Titanic passenger survival.
 After cleaning and exploring the data, all models were evaluated on accuracy and interpretability.

 - Logistic Regression performed the best (79.1% accuracy, AUC = 0.84) and clearly showed that gender, class, and fare were key predictors.
 - KNN gave decent results (76.27%  accuracy) but was less interpretable.